joostverhoog/react/docs/docs/jsx-in-depth.md

 <MyComponent>Hello world!</MyComponent>
 ```

 This is valid JSX, and `props.children` in `MyComponent` will simply be the string `"Hello world!"`.
-HTML is unescaped, so you can generally write JSX just like you would write HTML in this way:
+HTML is escaped, so you can generally write JSX just like you would write HTML in this way:

 ```html
 <div>This is valid HTML &amp; JSX at the same time.</div>